JeffreyBLewis/gpuideal/README.md

 # gpuideal
 ## R package implementing MCMC estimation of the two-parameter IRT model on NVIDIA GPUs

+## News
+We pushed a new version of the code on July 11, 2019.
+We think all of the instructions below are still good, but we have not recently tried to deploy on EC2.
+Please let me know if you run into trouble.

+## Install
 Requires CUDA support to estimate [Clinton, Jackman, and River's (2004)](https://www.cs.princeton.edu/courses/archive/fall09/cos597A/papers/ClintonJackmanRivers2004.pdf) IDEAL model.

 For more information about `gpuideal` and what it does, see the white paper: http://www.ctausanovitch.com/gpuideal.pdf